TheLarkInn/LazyParseWebpackPlugin/README.md

 This is a webpack plugin designed to exploit the V8 engines treatment of functions with parens wrapped around them.
 This lazy loads the parsing decreasing initial load time.

+# EXPERIMENTAL WIP: this is highly experimental so please report issues for whatever you come across.

 ## Install

 To install run the following npm install command: